Providing essential supplies to over 103,000 Northamptonshire people in crisis and financial difficulty, since 2020.

 Our food hub does not work directly with the general public.
 Instead, we take referrals from our existing partner organisations and recognised local support providers.

-Our range of wider community wellbeing services and support programs all aim to enrich and empower local people across multiple aspects of their lives.
 Whether it’s ensuring children have access to durable and high-quality school shoes, or offering cookery classes that teach skills for cooking on a budget, our services are designed to equip people with the tools they need to build resilience and independence over time.
 By providing these opportunities, we want to create a future where no one has to endure ongoing hardship as their reality.

 The McCarthy-Dixon Foundation are pleased to support The Food Aid Alliance who support the local community in many ways including: Food Banks, Food Aid, Food Club, Food Larder, Meal Provision Service.